Quasielastic Electromagnetic Scattering Cross Sections and World Data Comparisons in the {\fontfamily{qcr}\selectfont GENIE} Monte Carlo Event Generator: qcr GENIE Implementation

 Note that Ref.~\citep{Lovato:2020kba} shares a common theoretical basis with inputs used in this work \citep{Pastore:2019urn}, and also shows that good scaling behavior persists \textit{even with the inclusion of two-body dynamics}.
 When comparing to the originally computed longitudinal nuclear response functions, this method \textit{partially} removes some endemic contamination of the \textit{elastic} scattering component, which would otherwise lead to over-estimations of longitudinal response function at low momentum transfers ($q \lesssim 300$ MeV).
-However, as we will show, the use of an averaged scaling function takes away too much strength from the double differential cross section in some kinematics (particularly those of high outgoing angles).
+However, as we will show, the use of an averaged scaling function takes away too much strength from the double differential cross section in some kinematics (particularly those of high outgoing angles), the origin of which is the averaging process itself $q$ (see Appendices, \ref{sec:Appendix}, Fig. \ref{fig:1BTotNewvsOldResponseFunctions} to see these differences).
 In particular, the averaging technique reduces the strength of {\it both} response functions at low ${ q}$---as shown in Fig.~\ref{fig:1BTotNewvsOldResponseFunctions}, indicating that this technique needs to be improved to achieve a good agreement with the data in the aforementioned kinematic regimes.
 For a more detailed overview on this average scaling method, and how it attempts to recreate known responses, see the Appendices in Sec. \ref{sec:Appendix} and the references therein.
 In closing, we point out that the elastic peak that is currently contaminating the longitudinal responses at low $q$ can be removed directly within the QMC-STA calculations.
 Work along these lines is underway.